 Vermiculite Insulation Containing Asbestos

-If your attic insulation is very old, installed before 1990, it likely contains harmful asbestos fibers.
+If your attic insulation was installed before 1990, it likely contains harmful asbestos fibers.
 Not all vermiculite insulation contains asbestos, but the mining company that most often supplied vermiculite during that time period used contaminated material.
 Experts, including the EPA (US Environmental Protection Agency), assume that most homes from that era contain asbestos-contaminated insulation.

 Asbestos-containing insulation material is dangerous if disturbed, because asbestos can then be inhaled and may damage the lungs, even years after exposure.
 Asbestos can only be safely evaluated and handled by a professional.